Pathoschild/smapi-mod-dump/source/Joys of Efficiency/JoysOfEfficiency/FeaturesAndConfigs.md

 **[CONFIG]**

 - EstimateShippingPrice("UIs", bool, default:true) - whether this utility is enabled.

+- PriceBoxCoordinates("UIs", Point, default:[100,100]) - Top-left coordinates of the window.

 ## Unify Flower Colors
 This utility unifies flower colors to reduce occupied spaces according to its species.